thinktandem/thinktandem.io/src/content/articles/handling-dynamic-routes-in-drupal-8.md

 The issue I faced with my module
 --------------------------------

-I have been on a journey to get all my [Drupal Contrib Modules](https://www.drupal.org/u/labboy0276) over to Drupal 8.
+I have been on a journey to get all my [Drupal Contrib Modules](https://www.drupal.org/u/labboy0276) ported over to Drupal 8.
 Usually the code structure is fairly close to its predecessor, but with just a little added flavor.
 However, when I was converting my [Blackbaud SKY API](https://www.drupal.org/project/blackbaud_sky_api) module I ran into a coding dilemma.
 My module has a path that is defined by a system variable and is not static.
 It is not taking a wildcard argument from the path either.
 How do you do this when your routing layer is driven by YAML and not PHP?
 A little Google fu and some Drupal API magic helped me get there.
 Now I will show you.

 The Routing Layer has changed
 -----------------------------